Matty67889/personal-website/README.md

 	Notes:
-	- MAKE ALL THE WORDS INTO "word" OBJECTS WITH A DEFINITION AND A WORD ATTRIBUTE AND PART OF SPEECH -FIX THE CSS LINKS ON ALL THE PAGES (Add the slash to close the tag)
+	- MAKE ALL THE WORDS INTO "word" OBJECTS WITH A DEFINITION AND A WORD ATTRIBUTE AND PART OF SPEECH
+	- FIX THE CSS LINKS ON ALL THE PAGES (Add the slash to close the tag)
 	- Use transparent div to overlap over quiz questions to disable them?

 	- Add part of speech tester thing? (maybe after construction of final project)